History of Jack Nicholson in Timeline

 2011: Honorary Degree from Brown University

-September 2013: Nicholson discussed his career in Vanity Fair
+September 2013: Vanity Fair Article

-February 15, 2015: Appeared on SNL 40
+February 15, 2015: Appearance on SNL 40

 On February 15, 2015, Jack Nicholson made a special appearance as a presenter on SNL 40, the 40th anniversary special of Saturday Night Live.

-June 3, 2016: Interview on HBO about Muhammad Ali
+June 3, 2016: Interview About Muhammad Ali

-2017: Toni Erdmann Remake Abandoned
+2017: Abandoned Toni Erdmann Remake

-In 2017, Jack Nicholson was reported to be starring in an English-language remake of Toni Erdmann opposite Kristen Wiig, but the project was later abandoned.
+In 2017, Jack Nicholson was reported to be starring in an English-language remake of "Toni Erdmann" opposite Kristen Wiig, but the project was later abandoned.

 October 2019: Declined Cameo in "Doctor Sleep"